llamaxyz/llama/docs/actions.md

 Policyholders with the correct approval/disapproval roles are able to cast their approvals/disapprovals on the action, which determines whether or not the action passes or fails.
 Policyholders without the correct approval/disapproval role are not able to cast.

-**Note**: The strategy behavior defined in this section is true for the existing strategy implementation but does not have to be true for future implementations.
+**Note:** The strategy behavior defined in this section is true for the existing strategy implementation but does not have to be true for future implementations.

 ### Force Approval/Disapproval Roles